tsegarra/dummies/_posts/2022-11-09-the-rest-is-still-unwritten.markdown

 The set of five horizontal lines, upon which all music is written, is called the **staff**.

-The whole and half rest are distinguished by their position with respect to the staff line.
-The whole rest hangs down from the line, and the half rest pops up, like a top hat.
+The whole and half rest are distinguished by their position with respect to the staff lines.
+The whole rest hangs down from a line, and the half rest pops up, like a top hat.
 "Half" shares two letters with "hat."
 That's the best I got.

-So in the song, we now have a full measure without any notes (four beats, or a whole rest), followed by one quarter rest (one beat) before he starts singing again.
+So in this song, we now have a full measure without any notes (four beats, or a whole rest), followed by one quarter rest (one beat) before he starts singing again.

 ```
 count: | 1 & 2 & 3 & 4 & | 1 & 2     & 3    & 4  & |
 vocal: |                 |     Don't   tell a-ny   |
 ```

-Or, nicely typeset:
+Or, more nicely typeset:

 {% lilypond alt: "Next 2 measures of Dirty Little Secret chorus." trim: true %}
   \relative {